 Fit and Finish

 Apple has shifted away from the shiny stainless steel back, moving to a new anodized aluminum, the same one used in their MacBook line of computers.
-In this review, we looked at the sliver version.
+In this review, we looked at the silver version.
 Apple’s method of infusing color into the aluminum makes it look as if they sourced brightly colored aluminum, rather than sending these to the paint shop.
 The result isn’t shiny and leans to what you could term a matte finish.
 It’s very different from the feel of the iPhone 5.
 While it still feels like a premium product worthy of its rather lofty price tag, it left me feeling as if it were a touch below with regards to quality of the build materials.
 The camera on the back isn’t flush to the body, which I’m guessing is due to the thinness.

 There is so much you can do with an iOS device that sometimes you forget it’s primary function based on its rich history is music playback.
 It offers support for AAC, Protected AAC, MP3, Audible, Audible Enhanced Audio, Apple Lossless, AIFF and WAV.